Toyota Starlet: Fourth generation (P80; 1989)

 The Starlet 80 series was introduced to the Japanese market in December 1989.
 It featured a more rounded body style and interior.
 Japanese models received new twin cam engines: 4E-F, 4E-FE and turbocharged 4E-FTE.
 Export models retained the 1E and 2E engines, and the special version 4E-FE (only for UK and Hong Kong facelift models).
 The 1N 1.5-litre diesel engine was also available.
 The Starlet for Japan and Indonesia have a rear center garnish and therefore the license plate is mounted on the bumper.
 The 80 Series Starlets exported to other destinations have their number plates mounted on the hatch centre panel.

 In Japan, the 80 Series Starlet was again offered in a wide range of variants: Soleil, the best selling Soleil L, S, X, X Limited, Si, Canvas Top, the sports model Gi and GT Turbo.
 The sports model have different bumpers, headlights, and tail lights from the regular models.
 Sports bucket front seats and a rear spoiler are also standard on the Gi and GT.
 The GT has a two-mode (low and high) turbo.
-The Japanese only full-time 4WD models (EP85) were offered in Soleil L, S, and X Limited grades.
+The Japanese only full-time 4WD models (EP85) were launched in August 1990, and initially offered in Soleil L and X Limited grades.

 New Zealand initially received the 3 door 1.0 XL, 1.3 XL and 1.3 S with manual transmission.
 In March 1993, the automatic only 5 door 1.3 XL was added into the line up.
 The 2E-engined versions were carburetted and produce 53 kW.

 The locally assembled Starlet for Indonesia was offered as 1.0 XL, 1.3 SE and 1.3 SE Limited with only 5-speed manual transmission.
 Only the 1.0 XL was sold in Singapore.
 All the Starlets officially sold in the Southeast Asian countries were the 5-door models.

 The Starlet made its European debut at the 1990 Geneva Motor Show.
 The 1.3 XLi was the version sold in most European countries.
 The sporty 1.3 Si was offered in Switzerland.
 It came with standard sports front seats, three-spoke steering wheel, sunroof, and rear spoiler.

 The UK model was the 1.0 GL, only offered as a three-door hatchback, replaced by the 1.3 GLi three-door from 1993 onwards.
 For 1994, the UK models were 1.3 XLi three-door and 1.3 GLi five-door.
 All GLi models have a sunroof.